rajdyp/study-decks/docs/python/fundamentals/fast_api.md

 ```

 > `LOGGING_LEVEL: int = logging.INFO` : This is an argument with a default parameter.
+1. `LOGGING_LEVEL: int = logging.INFO` : This is an argument with a default parameter.

 ## Dependency injection (a.k.a. handle code requirements)